strata/frontend/README.md

 ## Status

-Please note this is development software, usage and the project name may change before the 1.0 release.
+Please note this is development software, usage may change before the 1.0 release.

 See the [roadmap](ROADMAP.md) for more details on future development plans.

 ## Requirements